LBaaS/lbaas-api/lbaas-tenant-api.md

 #### 2.2.3 Node
 A node is a back-end device providing a service on a specified IP and port.

+The nodes defined by the load balancer are responsible for servicing the requests received through the load balancers virtual IP.
+By default, the load balancer employs a basic health check that ensures the node is listening on its defined port.
+The node is checked at the time of addition and at regular intervals as defined by the load balancer health check configuration.
+If a back-end node is not listening on its port or does not meet the conditions of the defined active health check for the load balancer, then the loadbalancer will not forward connections or requests to it and its status will be listed as OFFLINE.
+Only nodes that are in an ONLINE status will receive and be able to service traffic from the load balancer.

 ### 2.3 Infrastructure Architecture View
 LBaaS fits into the HP Cloud ecosystem of APIs by utilizing the common authentication mechanisms as other HP cloud services.
 In order to use LBaaS, a users account must be enabled to do so and all API calls will require a valid HP Cloud authentication token.